turingschool/front-end-curriculum/lessons/module-1/html-planning-layout.md

 * Explain the difference between block and inline elements

+## Vocabulary

+- `Block` A block-level element occupies the entire width of its parent element (container), thereby creating a "block."
+- `Inline` An inline-level element only occupies the space bounded by the tags defining the element, instead of breaking the flow of the content.

 ## Block and Inline Elements

 You might notice that some tags behave a little differently in a layout than others.
 Some tags make content stack, while others let content sit next to each other.
 What's that about?